andreas-legath/teched2025-XP266/exercises/ex2/README.md

 ## Summary

-In this exercise you've verified that the integration between SAP Cloud ALM and SAP Cloud Transport Management has been established through SAP BTP detsintaion properly.
+In this exercise you've verified that the integration between SAP Cloud ALM and SAP Cloud Transport Management has been established through SAP BTP destination properly.
 The Feature for later usage in the deployment process is available in status "In Implementation".

 Continue to - [Develop your pro-code application](../ex3/README.md)